-Florida Bicycle Accident Lawyers
+Bicycle Accident Lawyer Florida

 In 2011, almost 150 bicyclist fatalities have been reported in Florida.
 The majority of these fatalities were caused by bike-car collisions.
 There are many reasons for bike-car collisions.
 Most of the time, the car’s driver has not been able to see the bicyclist especially at night or in intersections.
 Other causes might be a lack of proper bicycle lights, texting while driving, the influence of alcohol, and swerving.

-Solutions to High Florida Bicycle Accident Rate
+What are the Solutions to Control High Florida Bicycle Accident Rate?

-Director Pei-Sung Lin of the USF center stated that in an engineering perspective, some roads in Florida should face changes.
+Director Pei-Sung Lin of the USF center stated that from an engineering perspective, some roads in Florida should face changes.
 He said that the initial creation of these roads has not considered the safety of bicyclists.
 Lin proposed to widen bike lanes and be strict on not allowing other vehicles to invade the lane.
-The Department of Transportation has heeded Lin’s advice and made bike lanes wider on main roads.
+The Department of Florida Transportation has heeded Lin’s advice and made bike lanes wider on main roads.

-Today, bike lanes around Florida are extended from three feet to four while care lanes are reduced from twelve feet to eleven.
+Today, bike safety lanes around Florida are extended from three feet to four while care lanes are reduced from twelve feet to eleven.
 Of course, the long-range engineering solution is still to adapt the creation of roads for the safety of both bicycle and car riders.
-However, there are many limits on what can be done to change the state’s infrastructures.
+However, there are many limits on what can be done to change the state’s infrastructure.

 According to Lin, grassroots education is the most important key to bicyclist safety.
-He said that road safety is everyone’s responsibility so bicyclists and the car riders should both be educated.
+He said that road safety is everyone’s responsibility so bicyclists and car riders should both be educated.

 Pamphlets have been given away to increase awareness of bicyclist safety.
 These pamphlets contain reminders on following traffic rules, staying in the right lane, and not texting while driving.
 According to officials, most car drivers have not been used to many bicyclists on the road.
 Some of them even curse or honk at the cyclists.
 This is why an awareness campaign is very timely.

 As stated earlier, laws on bicycle use have not been implemented properly.
-This is why many counties have strengthened their laws and enforcement.
+This is why many countries have strengthened their laws and enforcement.
 For example, there are penalties for cars that stay on designated bike lanes.
 The drivers usually get a ticket and in some counties are required to pay fees.
 Though the state has already reduced the number of bicyclist fatalities by ten percent, there is still so much to improve.
 Officials are hoping to decrease the accident rate yearly.

-Just remember that you can only represent the victim if he has already died or if he is physically unable to file the case personally.
+Just remember that you can only represent the victim if he has died or if he is physically unable to file the case personally.
 You must present identification documents to prove that you are related to the victim.

-Florida bicycle accident lawyers can help you know the specific steps you need to take.
+Bicycle accident lawyers can help you know the specific steps you need to take.
 They might ask you to provide the following details:

 - Date, time, and place of the accident